-If you constantly have to put your hand in front of your mouth when talking because it smells like rotten teeth when you open your mouth due to bad breath, then you probably have to look into getting a good mouthwash.
+If you constantly have to put your hand in front of your mouth when talking because it smells like rotten teeth when you open your mouth due to bad breath, then you probably want to look into getting the best mouthwash.

 But if you think it is as simple as going to your local drug store and selecting the first bottle you see on the counter, then you are wrong.

 There are plenty of options out there with different ingredients.
 While some variations might be small and it comes down to whether or not you like your mouthwash to be minty or tasteless, one major decision you need to take into consideration when making your purchase is whether or not you want an alcoholic or non-alcoholic mouthwash.